 Self-limited, acute liver injury (eg, due to acute viral hepatitis A), even when fulminant, tends not to cause fibrosis.

-The most common causes of hepatic fibrosis are hepatitis B and C and alcohol abuse.
+The most common causes of hepatic fibrosis are hepatitis B and C, nonalcoholic steatohepatitis, and alcohol abuse.

 Fibrosis does not cause symptoms unless it progresses to cirrhosis.